Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Experimental signatures

 \subsection{Searches for invisible mediator decays}

 Signal events in this analysis~\cite{HIGG-2018-26} are required to have \met and a pair of high-\pT leptons ($\ell = e, \mu$).
-They are required to satisfy a set of single-electron~\cite{TRIG-2018-05} and single-muon~\cite{TRIG-2018-01} triggers which require the presence of an electron (muon) with transverse energy above thresholds in the range of 20–26 GeV depending on the lepton flavour and data-taking period~\cite{TRIG-2019-03}.
+They are required to satisfy a set of single-electron~\cite{TRIG-2018-05} or single-muon~\cite{TRIG-2018-01} triggers which require the presence of an electron (muon) with transverse energy (transverse momentum) above thresholds in the range of 20–26 GeV depending on the lepton flavour and data-taking period~\cite{TRIG-2019-03}.
 Accordingly, a requirement of $\pT > 30$~\GeV is imposed on the leading electron or muon in the event, while the subleading lepton is required to satisfy $\pT > 20$~\GeV.
 The leptons are required to have the same flavour, be oppositely charged, and their invariant mass must be between 76~\GeV and 106~\GeV, compatible with the $Z$ boson mass.
 To select events consistent with invisible particles recoiling against the $Z$ boson, events are required to have $\met > 90$~\GeV and $S_{\met} > 9$, where $S_{\met}$ denotes the object-based \met significance~\cite{ATLAS-CONF-2018-038}.
 Additionally, a requirement $\Delta R(\ell\ell) < 1.8$ on the angular separation between the two leptons is required.
-Events with one or more jets identified as initiated by a $b$-hadron ($b$-jet) are removed in all regions to suppress events containing top quarks.
+Events with one or more $b$-jets are removed in all regions to suppress events containing top quarks.

 The dominant background is the $ZZ$ background, followed by $WZ$, $Z$+jets, and the non-resonant backgrounds ($WW$, \ttbar, single top-quark, and $Z\rightarrow\tau\tau$).
 Additional smaller contributions arise from triboson production, $\ttbar+V$, and $ZZ \rightarrow 4\ell$, where two of the leptons are not reconstructed.
 The backgrounds from $ZZ$ and $WZ$ production and the sum of the non-resonant backgrounds are estimated from MC simulation and normalised to data in the final likelihood fit using dedicated $4\ell$, $3\ell$, and $e\mu$ control regions, which are enriched in the respective background components.
 The remaining, smaller, backgrounds are estimated from MC simulation.
 The final analysis result is obtained from a simultaneous profile likelihood fit in the $ee$ and $\mu\mu$ signal and the $4\ell$, $3\ell$, and $e\mu$ control regions.
 The observable of interest in the signal regions and the $e\mu$ control regions is the transverse mass